 Traveling with Baby or Child with an Allergy

-Travelling with a young one is almost always stressful.
+Traveling with a young one is almost always stressful.
 Hunger, exhaustion, loud noises and toilet stops always intersperse even the most mundane of journeys.
-However, when you have a child with an allergy, the stress that comes with travelling with children is amplified.
+However, when you have a child with an allergy, the stress that comes with traveling with children is amplified.
 Ensuring that aspects such as medication, insurance and hotel are all suitably taken care of before the trip is a crucial part of having a good time and maintaining a positive attitude on your travel.

 - Registered Nurse

 Rowena over 20 years experience assisting parents to resolve well baby care problems....
 View Profile

 Allergies, as with other illness, require medication.
 However, the type of medication and how it’s administered varies from allergy to allergy.
 Allergies that involve sneezing, runny eyes and nose, and coughing often caused by dust, pollen or animal hair can all be eased by antihistamines.
 These can be ingested orally with water and can even be taken ahead of time before you travel as a precaution.
 As with most medications, these range in strength from over-the-counter, to prescription strength; your child’s doctor will decide which strength is appropriate for your child.
 When traveling, stocking up on these is a good idea, in case of accidental loss, and keep a pack on hand.
 Be sure to follow your child’s doctor’s orders in regards to dose and don’t deviate from this when traveling.
 Also, bring a spare bottle of water so that your child can take tablets while on the move.